Are you a woke pixie dream girl?

 Image by Marissa Malik

 The Manic Pixie Dream Girl is a trope so tired, the guy who coined the phrase has since apologised.
-This caricature describes wacky women whose life purpose is to take broody men on a journey of self-discovery, to lighten up and enjoy their lives to a late 2000s indie soundtrack.
+This caricature describes wacky women whose life purpose is to take brooding men on a journey of self-discovery, to lighten up and enjoy their lives to a late 2000s indie soundtrack.
 Think Kirsten Dunst in Elizabethtown and Zooey Deschanel in basically everything.
-The Manic Pixie Dream Girl is a confection plucked from the deep recesses of the mind of her male creator.
+The Manic Pixie Dream Girl is a confection plucked from the deep recesses of the mind of her creator (typically a man).
 Naturally, she is a white woman; a blank canvas, an empty vessel, the easy-going “girl next door” who will be loved by Tory-voting friends and grouchy racist father alike.
 As an archetype it intersects with the “Cool Girl”, defined in Gillian Flynn’s 2014 novel Gone Girl as: “a hot, brilliant, funny woman who adores football, poker, dirty jokes, and burping, who […] jams hot dogs and hamburgers into her mouth like she’s hosting the world’s biggest culinary gang bang while somehow maintaining a size 2, because Cool Girls are above all hot.
 Hot and understanding.
 Cool Girls never get angry.”
 A Woke Pixie Dream Girl upcycles this stereotype with a palatable vanilla frosting of “politics”.

 You meet at a party with an eclectic mix of decidedly white and middle-class guests.
 You have suffocated the room into silence with your righteousness again.
 All you wanted to do was talk about Love Island!
 He works in corporate law or management consulting.
 He has a compulsion to tell you about his recent volunteering day at work, painting fences or whatever.
 He thought about working in a charity himself, but then he didn’t.
 But he loves that you did.